smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/GetPolicyConfigurationData/index.md

 1. Send GetPolicyConfigurationData request to SDL with:
 * `policyType` : Policy Struct for which property needs to be read.
 Must be a [valid policyType struct](https://github.com/smartdevicelink/sdl_core/blob/master/src/components/policy/policy_regular/include/policy/policy_table/types.h#L288)
-* `property`: used to pin point exact property of policyType, if omitted, entire policyType json is returned
+* `property`: Used to request a specific property of `policyType`.
+If omitted, the entire `policyType` json value is returned

 !!!